 Does this door close a room that contains valuable items?
 If yes, a fail secure lock is likely appropriate.

-At Openpath, our patented mobile access control systems are both safe and secure.
+At Openpath, our patented mobile access control systems and commercial door locks are both safe and secure.
 If you’re unsure about what you need in terms of fail safe and fail secure locks, our team can help you plan a mobile access control solution from the inside out.